 - 1. The Subordinate CA requests revocation in writing; - 2.
 The Subordinate CA notifies the Issuer CA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-The Issuer CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of sections 6.1.5 and 6.1.6 of the CAB forum baseline requirements; - 4.
-The Issuer CA obtains evidence that the CA Certificate was misused; - 5.
-The Issuer CA confirms that the CA Certificate was not issued in accordance with or that Subordinate CA has not complied with the CAB forum baseline requirements or the applicable Certificate Policy or Certification Practice Statement; - 6.
-The Issuer CA determines that any of the information appearing in the CA Certificate is inaccurate or misleading; - 7.
-The Issuer CA or the Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the CA Certificate: - 8.
-The Issuer CA's or the Subordinate CA's right to issue Certificates under the baseline requirements expires or is revoked or terminated, unless the Issuer CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
-Revocation is required by the Issuer CA's Certificate Policy and/or Certification Practice Statement; or - 10.
+The Issuer CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of sections 6.1.5 and 6.1.6 of the TLS baseline requirements, Code Signing Baseline Requirements or S/MIME Baseline Requirements (as applicable); - 4.
+The Issuer CA obtains evidence that the CA Certificate was misused: - 5.
+The Issuer CA confirms that the CA Certificate was not issued in accordance with or that Subordinate CA has not complied with the applicable Baseline Requirements or the applicable Certificate Policy or Certification Practice Statement; - 6.
+The Issuer CA determines that any of the information appearing in the CA Certificate is inaccurate or misleading: - The Issuer CA or the Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the CA Certificate; - 8.
+The Issuer CA's or the Subordinate CA's right to issue Certificates under the applicable Baseline Requirements expires or is revoked or terminated, unless the Issuer CA has made arrangements to continue maintaining the CRL/OCSP Repository;

+- 9. Revocation is required by the Issuer CA's Certificate Policy and/or Certification Practice Statement; or - 10.
 The technical content or format of the CA Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties.